mrtolkien/lol_dto/README.md

 Version 2.0 moved the implementation from `TypedDict` to `dataclass`, which means the syntax changed and is not backwards compatible.

-`lol_game.asdict()` can be used to get the object as a dictionary, and then saved as a JSON.
+`dataclasses.asdict()` can be used to get the object as a dictionary, and then saved as a JSON.

 # Motivation
 League of Legends game information can come in many forms.
 The most popular source is Riot’s API and in particular its